kn1g/posts/article-1-Exchanges.md

 Implications and drawbacks

 The attentive reader will quickly realize that liquidity provider, in contrast to traders, are exposed to a risk.
 Additionally, they need to lock down their funds to provide the liquidity.
 Hence, they do have opportunity costs for the locked down capital.
 Therefore, it will not be discussed further.
 Therefore, let's check the risk a liquidity provider bears.
-In this example let's assume the fair value of 1 DAI is 1 ETH (I know... it's for illustration purpose only).
+In this example let's assume the fair value of $`1_{DAI}`$ is $`1_{ETH}`$ (I know... it's for illustration purpose only).

 Scenario 1:
      No trades happen